SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 ## Integration of Athens in Spec

-status: Did a first pass on the material of renaud
-status: spellchecked

 This chapter has been originally written by Renaud de Villemeur.
 We thank him for his contribution.
 It shows how you can integrate vector graphic drawing within Spec components.

 ### Introduction